DestinyW/cs110-final-project-spr18/README.md

 ***

 ## 1. Project Description
-Go, Fetch! is a side scrolling fetch game.
-By controlling a dog the player has to catch frisbees.
+In "Go, Fetch!" the player controls a dog to catch frisbees.
 Frisbees are automatically launched on one plane across the screen and come in 4 different colors, each with a different point value (White = - 30, Yellow = 0, Purple = +10, Red = +20).
-The player controls their dog with the up and down arrow keys to catch frisbees and avoild hurdles.
-There is 3 minute time limit to reach 100. the player wins if they get over that number of points and loses if they either fail to do so or get -60 points.
+The player controls their dog with the up and down arrow keys to catch frisbees and avoild walls.
+Each time the player hits a wall the dog loses 1 health, if the dog reaches 0 health the player loses.
+The game takes 4 minutes to play, if at the end of 3 minutes the dog still has health then the player wins.

 ***